TRIP LIST

 Jill's Birthday today.
 I knew there was a reason we bought those pearls in Halong Bay.
 Richard and Jenny showed up with some beautiful yellow roses, and the hotel also came up with some red roses.
 How sweet is that!

 Off to organise plane flights south to Hue and a trip to the Perfume Pagoda.
 We're also looking for new accommodation.
 This hotel is lovely, but we thought we would look for something cheaper for a few days from tomorrow.
 Found one that Jennie had seen in the Lonely Planet.
-It was down a little lane, a nice clean and tidy Lane, with people selling along the edges.
-Apparently, this Hotel has several sites so we ended up being taken to another building, the office down yet another alleyway.
+It was down a little lane, a nice, clean and tidy Lane, with people selling along the edges.
+Apparently, this Hotel has several sites, so we ended up being taken to another building, the office down yet another alleyway - the Wing Hotel.
 The desk girl, Tham, was busy making breakfast for a young couple who had just got in from Cambodia, at the same time as she was dealing with us.
 She made them eggs, tea, and bought them bread (those great French baguetts being sold on the street corners).
 She offered us some mango while we were waiting (sent out another girl to buy that).
 Eventually, we were booked in for tomorrow.
 Next stop off to an ATM to get millions of dong for plane tickets (A$75 each to Hua and we think that includes transfers.

-Next Post Home
+Next Post Previous Post Home